 - kidney issues

-- side effects of diuretic drugs
+- a side effect of drugs that promote urination

 - recent vomiting